Specialize in Teaching Students with Mild to Moderate Support Needs, and Help All Learners Thrive

-- Each class meets just one night a week, providing added flexibility for working students as they earn their credential.
+- Each class meets just one night a week, with some courses available online, providing added flexibility for working students as they earn their credential.

 - Expert faculty offer quality instruction grounded in a Christian worldview, creating a relevant program that enables students to make a difference in their classrooms.